winterrocks/winterrocks/README.md

 ## ⚡ Fun fact:
 - Obviously I'm not a great snowboarder, but I still do it.
 Injuries so far:
   - Broken ribs many times
-  - Dislocated shoulder x 4 and shoulder has been operated x 2 now: 1st operation was Bankart repair and 2nd operation Latarjet bone block
+  - Dislocated shoulder x 4 and shoulder has been operated x 2 now:
+    - the 1st operation was Bankart repair and the 2nd operation Latarjet bone block

 <!--